Bridging Business and Health Care to the Benefit of Students

-The past few months aside, much has changed in the approximate 20 years Dessislava Pachamanova has taught at Babson.
+The past few months aside, much has changed in the nearly 20 years Dessislava Pachamanova has taught at Babson.

 When she joined the College in 2002, her primary field of research was in risk management.
 Now, preparing her plan for the fall semester amid the pandemic, her recent shift to healthcare research introduces authentic, timely examples, to the benefit of her students.